Documentation forService Desk

 • Include type and family in the naming convention (for example, Network, Application, Infrastructure).

-• Manage your unique variations of names to manage change templates and processes through SWSD by defining custom change types.
-This helps you better organize and sort your CCIs by additional types, for example, Mandatory or Maintenance.
+• Manage your unique variations of names to manage change templates and processes through Service Desk by defining custom change types.
+Customization helps you better organize and sort your CCIs by additional types, for example, Mandatory or Maintenance.

 To create custom change types, go to Setup > Global Settings > Service Desk Settings, and then scroll down Change Type Values.

-• Make sure relevant permissions are assigned per user so each role can best carry out their responsibilities in the Change Process.
+• Ensure relevant permissions are assigned per user so each role can best carry out their responsibilities in the Change Process.
 (Contact your administrator for proper permission assignment.)

 • Attach Incidents to CCIs created.
-As you work, the AI capabilities in your service desk will offer relevant Incidents that relate to the configuration item created.
+As you work, the AI capabilities in your service desk will offer relevant Incidents related to the configuration item created.

-• Whenever you have repeat requests, it is important to schedule the request in advance via the actions column and/or the Actions icon button.
-This is useful for requests such as:
+• Whenever you have repeat requests, scheduling the request in advance via the actions column and/or the Actions icon button is important.
+Advance scheduling is useful for requests such as:

 • Backup servers